Top Delicious Foods For Picky Toddlers

 • Reduce snacking habits.
 However, you could allow small yet healthy portions in between meals like fruits, salad, dry fruits like raisins, almonds etc.

-• Try different variety of food.
+• Try different variety of food

 • Then encourage your toddler to taste it.
-If you do not succeed in one go, don’t start yelling or punishing your little one.
+If you do not succeed in one go, don’t start yelling or punishing your little one

-• Change the name, shape or form of that food to make it sound interesting.
-Think from the point of view of your child.
-If she doesn’t like spinach, for example, use spinach in pasta and say that you coloured the pasta green for her.
-You will be surprised if she eats up the whole thing!
-Bribe your little one.
-Confusing?
-Serve the new dish with something your child loves.
-Mix it up in a way that she doesn’t say a no.
+• Change the name, shape, or form of that food to make it sound interesting.
+Think from the point of view of your toddler.
+If they don’t like spinach, for example, use spinach in pasta and say that you colored the pasta green for them.
+You will be surprised if they eat up the whole thing!

 • Fresh fruit juices and whole fruits rather than packaged juices